 Agave is another type of inulin.
-Agave belongs to the plant family Asparagaceae (formerly Agavaceae), and found in the regions of the Americas, particularlyMexico, and the Caribbean.
+Agave belongs to the plant family Asparagaceae (formerly Agavaceae), and is found in the regions of the Americas, particularlyMexico, and the Caribbean.
 Agave is found to be a significant source of fiber and yes, it is that agave that you find in tequila.
-Agave is also used as an natural sweetener.
+Agave is also used as a natural sweetener.

 Health Benefits of Inulin